Make a Buck

 What You Do:

-- Players take turns drawing a card from the deck and discarding one card from their hands.
+- Each player should take a turn drawing a card from the deck in the center of the table, and discarding one of their cards face up in a discard pile.